GabeOchieng/EbolaML-1/README.txt

 is usually between the size of the input and size of the output layers.
 Another, more precise, rule-of-thumb suggests that the size of hidden layers should be around two third of the input layer size.
-We ran the neural network with 0 (not plotted) to 4 hidden layers, always keeping same number of nodes for each hidden layer, and varying from 1 to 40 nodes.
-Here are the results:
+We ran the neural network with 0 (not plotted) to 4 hidden layers and varying the number of nodes from 1 to

 13

+40 (always keeping same number of nodes for all hidden layers).
+Here are the
+results:

 Figure 6: Performance of various hidden layers

+We observe that the results are very unstable and there is no specific trend.
-From various runs (different initial weights), we observed that one hidden layer with around 26 nodes gives the usually the best score and other configurations don’t significantly improve the performance.
-Another reason to use 1 hidden layer is that it’s computationally lighter.
+Therefore it’s impossible to conclude anything on the the optimal number of hidden layers and nodes.
+The apparent lack of stability and predictability is a drawback for this model and might be a consideration (However, as detailed in Result section, the results of the chosen model were consistent and stable through various simulations).
+From various runs (different initial weights), we observed that one hidden layer with around 26 nodes gives usually amongst the best scores and other configurations don’t significantly improve the performance.
+Furthermore as this configuration just uses one hidden layer it’s computationally lighter so that’s what we chose for our final NN model.
 We also tried different activation functions (the rectified linear unit function, the hyperbolic tan function and the logistic sigmoid function).
 The same setup as above was run several times and we observed that the tanh activation function usually performs better than others (only slightly better than logistic).
 In addition, in order to avoid over-fitting, we also checked various regularization terms (0.001,0,01,0.1 and 1) through various runs and we found that, on average, there was no significant difference among them.

+14

 3.10

 Ensemble Learning